SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-microservices.md

 A microservice specifies an API version in the microservice manifest.
 Depending on this API version, the microservice runs with all or only a restricted set of capabilities.
 More precisely, all capabilities are granted to microservices with API version 1 whereas only the capability `CAP_NET_BIND_SERVICE` is granted to microservices with API version 2.

 By default, only the {{< management-tenant >}} can upload and subscribe to the microservices with API version 1.
 To improve the security of the Edge appliance, the minimum API version has been configured to API version 2.
-Due to the minimum API version configuration, you cannot upload and subscribe a microservice with API version 1 in the edge tenant.
+Due to the minimum API version configuration, you cannot upload and subscribe to a microservice with API version 1 in the Edge tenant.

 To upload and subscribe a microservice with API version 1 in the edge tenant: